valentinajemuovic/supermarket-pricing-kata-java/README.md

-# hexagonal-architecture-kata-java
+# Hexagonal Architecture Kata (Java)

-Hexagonal Architecture Kata (Java)
+The following kata is based on the sample example of the price discount calculation illustrated in https://alistair.cockburn.us/hexagonal-architecture/